pivpn/pivpn/README.md

 That being said...

 > This will also work on a free-tier Amazon AWS server using Ubuntu or Debian.
 I don't want to support every scenario there but getting it to run and install successfully on a free server in the cloud was also important.
-Many people have untrustworthy ISP's so running on a server elsewhere means you can connect to the VPN from home and your ISP will just see encrypted traffic as your traffic will now be leaving out the amazon infrastructure.
+Many people have untrustworthy ISP's so running on a server elsewhere means you can connect to the VPN from home and your ISP will just see encrypted traffic as your traffic will now be leaving out the Amazon infrastructure.

 Prerequisites
 -------------